 Students always have the option of bringing their lunches, which can be refrigerated and heated (microwave) as needed.
-Presently, GCA is investigating the possibility of ordering food items from local restaurants each day as a lunch option.
+Presently, GCA consistently orders from Chick-Fil-A twice a month, and we continue to explore partnerships with local restaurants.

 When is the deadline to apply for admission?

 Because GCA uses a rolling admissions process, there is no deadline to apply as long as space is available.
 Please check the admissions page for additional up-to-date information. (link to page)